-Carrying on the business and personal relationship of the network through paid events or products to connect to specialists and generalists, access resources (ebooks, curated knowledge, workshop), recording of conversations, text chats, transcript, additional resources (blog posts, newsletters, Q&A).
+Carrying on the business and personal relationship of the network through paid events or products to connect to specialists and generalists, access resources (ebooks, curated knowledge, workshop), recording conversations, text chats, transcripts, additional resources (blog posts, newsletters, Q&A).

 How about letting know people about the new community experience you have?
 How is that the knowledge is lost or not findable in one day?
-People keep asking questions, find it hard to follow the conversation when they use Slack or IM messaging tools?
+Yet, people keep asking questions and find it hard to follow the conversation when they use Slack or IM messaging tools?

-Which scenario(s) have you encountered with your internal community for your organization or as an individual?
+Which scenario(s) have you encountered with your internal community for your organisation or as an individual?
 By the way, what the heck is a community?
 The Community Roundtable defines community as:

 “A community is a group of people with shared values, behaviours, and artefacts.”

 What are the conditions to make communities work from the early days of their birth and launch?
 Are there any cells or gems of a community before a host or community manager comes and gathers the group to learn, grow, and become independent together?
 Then, who can be in touch with you to know that you are instigating a new community?